Difference between Runnable vs Thread in Java

 }

-There has been a good amount of debate on which is better way.
-Well, I also tried to find out and below is my learning.
+There has been a good amount of debate on which is the better way.
+I also tried to find out, and below is my learning.

-That’s all about differences between Runnable interface and Thread class in java.
-If you know something more, please put that in comments section and I will include in post content.
+That’s all about the differences between Runnable interface and Thread class in Java.
+If you know something more, please put that in the comments section and I will include it in the post content.

 Happy Learning !!